Youngtechie/Rebus-Puzzles_webpage/README.md

 # Upcoming Features for this Rebus project

 - New UI for desktop view.
-- Warning when hint or get answer button is click with insufficient point.
+- Warning for a situation when hint or get answer button is clicked with insufficient point.
 - Input your name before starting the game.

 :bulb: You can also send in the feature(s) you think I should add by emailing youngtechie0@gmail.com.
 Thank you :kissing_heart: